 In Ichigo Mashimaro, Miu is the boke, while her usual tsukkomi is Chika.
 In one episode, Chika's trying to concentrate on homework, but Miu wants to know who'll be the straight man for her antics.
 She tries to get Matsuri to play the role instead, but she's too "boring" for it.
 Her other common tsukkomi is Nobue, Chika's older sister.

-In Magical Girl Lyrical Nanoha INNOCENT, an alternate Lighter and Softer continuity, the Big Bad of the first season, Presea Testarossa, is the boke, and the Big Good of the first two seasons, Lindy Harlaown, is the tsukkomi.
-The reason why it works so well is that Presea being a Doting ParentandAmazingly Embarrassing Parent, unlike her Evil Matriarch portrayal in the original series.
-While Lindy is a very friendly and nice person who never gets particularly angry in the original series, Presea's various antics and sudden disappearances in their workplace just to see her (cute) daughters pisses Lindy of in this continuity.
+In Magical Girl Lyrical Nanoha INNOCENT, an alternate Lighter and Softer continuity, the Big Bad of the first season, Precia Testarossa, is the boke, and the Big Good of the first two seasons, Lindy Harlaown, is the tsukkomi.
+The reason why it works so well is that Precia is both a Doting ParentandAmazingly Embarrassing Parent, unlike her incredibly monstrous Evil Matriarch portrayal in the original series.
+While Lindy is a very friendly and nice person who never gets particularly angry in the original series, Precia's various antics and sudden disappearances in their workplace just to see her (cute) daughters pisses Lindy off in this continuity.

 Hayate can also be count as the boke to Dearche's tsukkomi.